aearl16/aearl16.github.io/index.md

 # Welcome to My Github Page!

-This will be my main portfolio page, conataining descriptions abou the kinds of programming I have done and descriptions of my open source projects.
+This will be my main portfolio page, containing descriptions about the kinds of programming I have done and descriptions of my open source projects.

 ## About Me